Unbounded Sturm attractors for quasilinear equations: Proof

-In order to obtain the desired statement, it is sufficient to prove that the convergence above also holds in the $C^1$-norm.
-Indeed, if such convergence \eqref{L2conv} holds, then by hypothesis \eqref{saopaulo2018}, the limit of $u(t)$ has a constant number of zeros for large time $t$, given by $z(u(t))=z(u(t)-e_j)$, and does not drop at $t=\infty$, since the convergence is in $C^1$.
-Hence, $l=k$.
+It is enough to show that the convergence \eqref{L2conv} also takes place in the $C^1$ topology.
+Indeed, if the convergence occurs in $C^1$, then the limit of $u(t)$ has a constant number of zeros for sufficiently large time $t$, given by $z(u(t))=z(u(t)-e_j)$, and does not drop at $t=\infty$.
+Thus, hypothesis \eqref{saopaulo2018} implies $l=k$.